htham-eituc/Purrdle_Vocab_Learn/README.md

 ### Step 2: Place the `assets/` Folder

+(If you clone by GitHub, skip this part)
 Place the downloaded **assets folder** into the root of the project directory.
 The game **will not run** unless the folder structure is correct.

 ```